KealJones/micro/README.md

 # Dart Microfrontend Example app

-This repo brings multiple other repos into a single easy to run local microfrontend experience, if you want more control and to play around with stuff take a look at https://github.com/kealjones-wk/shell.
+This repo brings multiple other repos into a single easy to run local microfrontends experience.

 ## Getting Started
 From the root of this repo run `pub get` then to run the entire example run `dart ./run.dart`.